shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 the same amount of RAM available.
 Maybe if it had, say, double the amount the amount of RAM available, then it might _swap in_.
 Well, I can't free up double the RAM so that the swap can do its thing, can I?
-In that case, I wouldn't the swap anymore, would I?
+In that case, I wouldn't need the swap anymore, would I?
 I'm just going to _judge_ that swap is just selfish here.

 Actually, it is the task of the physical memory ( RAM ) to summon swapped pages back when they're required by their corresponding applications.
 Thinking about it, maybe, there isn't a single _swap in_ mechanism.
 Maybe, like _[eventual consistency]_, it just means that in time, when the RAM keeps needing more swapped pages, it'll just summon them individually and eventually free up all of the swap.

 Well, often times, some of the memory might already be deallocated by the operating system ( for example, when